A graduate laboratory experiment to set up a photon-counting detector using MKIDs: Experimental setup

 In this experiment, the MKIDs response is probed through the heterodyne readout scheme shown in \cref{fig:circuitsetup}.
-The heterodyne technique allows measuring the phase and amplitude of $S_{21}$ at the same time with an IQ mixer.
-This involves sending the same signal of frequency $f$ through the circuit and the LO port of the mixer, while the transmitted signal is fed to the RF terminal.
-If the mixer is correctly calibrated, the resulting $I$ and $Q$ signals are proportional to the real and imaginary components of $S_{21}$.
+That is a type of mixer circuit designed to perform both amplitude and phase demodulation simultaneously, allowing for the extraction of both the in-phase (I) and quadrature (Q) components of a modulated signal.
+In a heterodyne detection system, the same signal of frequency $f$ is sent through the circuit and the local oscillator (L) port of the mixer, while the transmitted signal is fed to the R, standing for RF, terminal.
+If the mixer is correctly calibrated, the resulting I and Q signals are proportional to the real and imaginary components of $S_{21}$.

 The experimental procedure involves two distinct phases: detector characterization and photon detection.
-While the first one only required to use a VNA connected to the cryostat, the latter employed a custom circuit, shown in the scheme with solid lines.
+While the first one only required the use of a vector network analyzer (VNA) connected to the cryostat, the latter employed a custom circuit, shown in the scheme with solid lines.
 In both cases, to adapt the room-temperature thermal noise to the cryogenic environment, the probe signal is attenuated by $-20$ dB at the $4$ K plate within the cryostat, and $-20$ dB at the mixing chamber, right before the MKIDs chip.
-A high-electron-mobility transistor (HEMT) is employed to amplify the signal from the detectors by $+36$ dB within the cryostat, allowing for the acquisition of a measurable signal.
+At the $4$ K stage, a high-electron-mobility transistor (HEMT) is employed to amplify the signal from the detectors by $+36$ dB, allowing for the acquisition of a measurable signal.

 The tool used to characterize the MKIDs is an HP-8753 VNA, which directly measured the S-matrix components.
 On the other hand, the photon detection scheme is more complex and involves multiple instruments to handle rapid changes in the resonant frequency.
-Additionally, the custom circuit allows for the simultaneous readout of two distinct MKIDs.
+Additionally, the custom circuit allows for the simultaneous readout of two distinct MKIDs, showcasing the scalability of the system.